emperorofmars/stf-unity/readme.md

 By default, only the basic types a 3d format has to support are included.
 Support for additional types can be easily hot-loaded.

-Currently, an STF file can consist of multiple `assets` which reference a root node.
+Currently, an STF file can consist of multiple `assets`.
 This will change in the next version.
 An STF file will represent a single asset.

 The `asset` also has a `type`.
 The default asset-type consists of a single root node.
 A 'scene' asset-type may be added in the future, and a 'patch' asset-type exists in a rudimentary form to experiment with the ability for third parties to create addons for other models.
 For VR avatars this is very common, however the process of delivering and applying such addons is difficult for the creator and especially the end-user.